Project December

 But I didn’t rush through anything when my son had cancer.
 I moved through each minute with careful thought.
 My mind was a camera capturing each second.
 The experience of cancer did have some unexpected good surprises for our family however.
 It taught us about the power of now, to pay attention to each moment.
 And it shook up our holiday traditions, teaching me to let some of our traditions go against the grain, to let them go haywire and to let go of the outcome.

 Except the lesson didn’t stick.
-Every December my frenzy returned, and after my son grew healthy again I reverted back.
+After my son grew healthy again I reverted back.
 Back to holiday doing.

 Then one Christmas years and years later, age gave me what I have always longed for.
 Perhaps other people might live forever, but I am pretty sure I won’t.
-The memory that I want to last and be passed on is that I am a mother who is not always a busy, frantic woman with worry wrinkles around her eyes.
+The memory that I want to last and be passed on is that I am a woman who is not always busy and frantic, with worry wrinkles around her eyes.
 I also want it to go down in history that I am also relaxed, and fun to be with.

 Every year since I have de-cluttered my commitments and allowed myself some freedom and breathing space.
 There are the years when I do decorate the house, send the cards, bake the cookies, buy and wrap beautiful gifts, volunteer and go to-ing and fro-ing.
 But I NEVER do all of these things in the same year anymore.